mika-s/mika-s.github.io/_posts/2018-12-18-creating-a-wireshark-dissector-in-lua-5.markdown

 *Lua offers a higher-level function to load and run libraries, called require.
 Roughly, require does the same job as dofile, but with two important differences.
 First, require searches for the file in a path; second, require controls whether a file has already been run to avoid duplicating the work.
 Because of these features, require is the preferred function in Lua for loading libraries.*

 In addition to `require` we have to use `package.prepend_path()`. `package.path` is where Wireshark looks for files.
 `prepend_path` will add a new path to `package.path`.
-In my particular case, the working directory is the Wireshark root directory, which means I have to add *"plugins/mongodb"* to `package.path`.
-You might have another path than mine if you use another OS than me, or place the files in another folder (e.g. user plugins directory rather than the global plugins directory).
+In my case, the working directory is the Wireshark root directory, which means I have to add *"plugins/mongodb"* to `package.path`.
+Your path may differ from mine if you use another OS than me, or place the files in another folder (e.g. user plugins directory rather than the global plugins directory).